moizkhurram/equation-calcuator/README.md

 # equation-calcuator
-calculator is able to calculate the value of equations involving brackets and using BODMAS rule.
+calculator is able to calculate the value of equations involving brackets using BODMAS rule.